josephsl/wintenApps/addoninternals.md

 * People: announcing first suggestion when looking for a contact.
 * Settings: selectively announce various status information, provide correct labels for certain controls.
 * Shell Experience Host (action center/quick settings): suppress extraneous status announcements, enable touch and mouse interaction in Windows 11 24H2 (2024 Update) quick settings.
+* Voice Access: announcing microphone status and dictated text.

-App modules have seen major changes thorughout 2025.
+App modules have seen major changes throughout 2025.
 Settings ap module was removed in February 2025 with live region change bug fix from Microsoft, and Copilot WebView2 app module was removed in March 2025 with the change to WinUI 3 framework.
-With NVDA 2025.1 (under development), contents from modern keyboard app module are part of NVDA.
+With NVDA 2025.1, contents from modern keyboard app module are part of NVDA.
 In June 2025, Notepad and Voice Access app modules made a comeback to fix issues.
 Even then, most of the below content describe what the add-on did in the past for the most part.

 ### Adding useful features in apps